 Painting the curved feather

 The curved feather had awkward angles and so I had to make sure the drawing was absolutely spot on.
-I started by doing my pale washes and then built up the colour gradually.
-There were some deep shadows where it turned and for this I used stronger versions of my pale greys and the flamingo pink.
-I created these deep shadows by working in between the whiter wisps.
-In this way you get the white wisps overlaying it.
+I started by adding pale washes and then built up the colour gradually.
+There were some deep shadows where it twisted and for this, I used stronger versions of my pale cool grey and beige/grey.
+I added a very pale glaze of Transparent yellow to warm the underneath pale wispy feathers.
+I created these deeper shadows by working in between the whiter wisps, this is called negative painting.
+Note: the photo of the feather appears much darker than in real life.
+Again I used some iridescent paint towadd shine.

 Painting the oval feather

-The oval feather was a lovely shape but much paler that the others.
-It was hard to keep the subtlety of this one without over painting it.
-For this feather I built up the layers slowly and left it lighter than the others.
+The oval feather was a lovely shape but much paler than the others.
+It would be hard to keep the subtlety of this one without overpainting it.
+I built up the layers slowly and kept it as light as I could throughout.
 There were more highlights on this one which helped to keep it from looking flat.
-Also notice the darker areas along the right side and the left side of the rachis (mid vein), this enhances it’s curved appearance.
+Also, notice the subtle shadows I have added along the right side and the left side of the rachis (mid vein), this enhances the curved appearance.

 Painting the large feather

 I saved painting this feather until last as it was my favourite one and the most striking in my composition.
-The top part had lots of furls and creases and the colour faded gradually down to almost white at the bottom.
-Plus, I thought to myself, how am I to paint those tiny little veins!
+The top part has lots of furls and creases and the colour faded gradually down to almost white at the bottom.
+Plus, I thought to myself, how am I going to paint those tiny little strands!

-I started with a very pale wash leaving the paler areas free of paint.
-I used a watery mix of the cooler grey and pinky grey to indicate shadows on the paler part of the feather.
-It took 3 layers to get it up to the right strength of pink at the top.
+I started with a very pale wash of my flamingo pink mix leaving the paler areas free of paint.
+I used a watery mix of the cooler grey and pink/grey to indicate shadows on the paler part of the feather.
+It took three layers to get the pigment up to the right strength at the top.
 I was now ready to add in the darker pink shadows on the folds and furls.
-To get the appearance of the tiny veins I used a the same technique that I used in my Feathery Pursuits blog.
-I used the Flamingo pink on the top part of the feather and the pinky grey and cool grey further down on the lighter areas.
-Blog 5 contains a video showing you how to do this dry brush technique.
+To get the appearance of the tiny stands I used the same technique that I used in my Feathery Pursuits blog, the duller Flamingo pink was used to create the overlaps and shadow areas.
+The pink/grey and cool grey were used further down on the lighter areas.
+A little thin glaze of transparent yellow was also added along the right side near the rachis (midrib).
+Blog 5 contains a video showing you how to do this.
 See this link: https://jibotanicals.com/2016/10/01/blog-5-feathery-pursuits/

 Painting the shiny white highlights

-My paper was not white enough to show the shine on the rachis (mid vein) and feathers so I turned to my Daniel Smith iridescent paints.
+My paper was not white enough to show the shine on the rachis (midrib) and feathers so I turned to my Daniel Smith iridescent paints.
 Pearlescent White did the trick.
 If you shine a light onto the painting or turn it sideways you can see the glow of the pearlescent paint.
 I have yet to find a pure white that has such a good effect.
-Well, I’ll just have to have a spotlight pointing down onto it if it’s ever framed and hung on a wall!
+The only time I use white or iridescent pigments is when it is absolutely necessary.
+On plants, there are sometimes very fine hairs which need a little white pigment to make them show up.
+White pigment is also opaque.
+I usually mix white pigment with a little colour as the hairs on a plant are never truly white.
+Well, I would just have to have a spotlight pointing down onto it if it’s ever framed and hung on a wall!
+This year, 2020, a good friend from USA purchased this painting and it is now framed and lit at her home in Conneticut.

 Painting the after feathers – pale wispy bits

 You have to approach this part with great care and start with a very, very pale colour.
 You can always add but you cannot take away!
-The greys and pinky greys are made with very strong pigments and almost impossible to erase out without damaging the papers surface.
+Pale watery mixes can be hard to work with but as long as you remove a little of the excess on your brush by wiping it on a cloth, you’ll be ok.
+They often dry darker than you think too, so test first.
+The grey and pink/greys are made with very strong pigments and would be almost impossible to erase out without damaging the paper’s surface.
 Using the cooler grey with a flicking motion, you can interpret the wispy feathers.
-Afterwards add occasionally add some of the pinky grey and very pale pink.
-Once you’re happy with the result you can then add a few darker bits to show the shadows.
+Afterwards, I added a little pink/grey and very pale pink (see below) to define the thicker areas.
+Once I was happy with the result I added a few slightly darker strokes to imitate the shadows.
 It’s also good to add a few very fine chevron side hairs to some of the larger wisps.
-It’s hard to see on the image below but hopefully you’ll see what I mean.
+Not all of them or it would look too contrived!
+It’s hard to see on the image below but hopefully, you’ll see what I mean!

 Now my painting was complete!
-Please excuse the greyness of the photos but these winter days are so dark and dreary!
+Please excuse the greyness of the photos but these winter days are so dark and dreary in the UK!

 Until then happy painting and a very Merry Christmas & Happy New Year!